ttkart/Capstone-Proj/Annie's EDA & Models/README.md

-Folder of ipynb files of Qiaoying Zhang's EDA & Models on Weather and Air ticket pricing predictions.
+Folder of ipynb files of Qiaoying(Annie) Zhang's EDA & Models on Weather and Air ticket pricing predictions.